 Our study has some limitations that need to be briefly addressed.
 First, we only assess one regional climate model and hence our results cannot be generalized to other RCMs.
-Second, as is common in heavy precipitation studies the under-catchment 890 problem might be present in the observations used for validation (Vergarara-Temprado et al., 2020).
-Third, we would like to point out that our study compares two completely different simulations and that the differences observed are not just due to the use of a different horizontal resolution (25km vs 3km).
-Different physical schemes are used as well as different boundary data.
-Finally, we would like to emphasize that some of the model differences, are already present in the seasonal means, especially for soil-atmosphere interactions.
-This means that they cannot be considered exclusive of heavy precipitation 895 environments.
-However, they are valuable information for other modellers in the community as they shed light on COSMO-CLM intrinsic biases.
-For instance, the fact that CPM represents larger temperature at the Po Valley in the pre-conditioning of precipitation adds to the findings of Sangelantoni et al., (2022) where CPM shows drier-warmer conditions over the same area.
 Besides, we performed precipitation and humidity validations only for eight selected case studies, an insufficient number to derive statistically robust conclusions for the climatology.
-However, this evaluation provide a first estimation of the overall 900 model's performance.
-Finally, the combination of two different simulations (KLIWA 2.8 km and ALP 3 from the FPS-Convection project) to build the CPM are not identical (Tab.2).
+However, this evaluation provide a first estimation of the overall model's performance.
+Finally, the combination of two different simulations (KLIWA-2.8 km and ALP-3 from the FPS-Convection project) to build the CPM are not identical (Tab.2).
 We decided nevertheless to combine both simulations to profit from a larger time span, that enables studies on climatic scales.

-Notwithstanding these limitations, our study provides evidence of the added value of using CPM for climate studies and the differences that exist with respect to RCM that must be considered when employing one approach or the other.- Despite the assessed positive model bias for mountain heavy precipitation, the good results in the event validation and detection capabilities in the climatology, as well as the improved description of the physics, emphasize their applicability in both climate and impact studies.
-Examples of endeavours where high-resolution climate data bring added value are, for instance, the downscaling of climate change projections (Pichelli et al., 2021), the development of decision-relevant strategies for Climate Change adaptation (BMBF-RegiKlim) or their use in forestry or hydrology applications interesting for the scientific community and
+Notwithstanding these limitations, our study provides evidence of the added value of using CPM for climate studies.
+Despite the assessed positive model bias for mountain heavy precipitation, the good results in the event validation and detection capabilities in the climatology, as well as the improved description of the physics, emphasize their applicability in both climate and impact studies.
+Examples of endeavours where high-resolution climate data bring added value are, for instance, the downscaling of climate change projections (Pichelli et al., 2021), the development of decision-relevant strategies for Climate Change adaptation (BMBF-RegiKlim) or their use in forestry or hydrology applications interesting for the scientific community and stakeholders.